dustinwhisman/dustinwhisman.com/pages/writing/learning-in-public/relearning-angular.md

 ### Conditional Rendering

-If you're familiar with Vue, then you know how nice the `v-if`, `v-else-if`, and `v-else` directives are to work with–it's nice and declarative and easy to reason about.
+If you're familiar with Vue, then you know how nice the `v-if`, `v-else-if`, and `v-else` directives are to work with—it's nice and declarative and easy to reason about.
 Angular's approach, using `*ngIf`, is pretty similar but it handles `else` logic a little differently.

 A standard case where you want to render an element if the condition is true looks something like this: